 Commercial Facilities or Developers of Residential Properties

-In addition to the requirements listed above, you must review our Handbook.
+In addition to the requirements listed above, you must review our Guide.
 It provides detailed information and instructions on how to establish new electric service.
 The Electric Service Request Information Requirements and Form must be completed.
 Mail the form to the address listed in the document, or scan the form and send it by e-mail: Email SMECO CS Requests.

 If you’re building a commercial establishment, call SMECO as soon as your plans have been approved by the planning and zoning officials.

 The customer is responsible for installing conduit before and after the transformer for all new or revised commercial service requests.